Updated on 2025-08-22 GMT+08:00

 config*

-The config command modifies kubeconfig files.
-An example use case of this command is to configure authentication information in API calls.
+The config command modifies the kubeconfig file that is used to access APIs.
+For example, use this command to configure authentication information in API calls.

 help